Use the amount of benefits expected for that month.

 - Divide assigned hours for calendar month (Step 3) by 4.
 Round up to nearest hour.

-The FLSA calculation of hours is done using Work Experience/Work First/Community Service Worksheet (Form 4044).
+The FLSA calculation of hours is done using for IL444-4044, Work Experience/Community Service Worksheet.

 As long as the individual works the hours calculated by Form 4044, they meet the Core requirement.

-Rules for assigning hours in Work Experience, Work First and Community Service:
+Rules for assigning hours in Work Experience, and Community Service:

-- Do not assign or count more hours than are calculated by Form 4044.
+- Do not assign or count more hours than are calculated using the IL444-4044.

 - It is acceptable to use calculated hours to supplement the Core requirement if additional hours are needed to meet the case Participation Target.
-If more hours are still needed, supplement with any other Countable activity other than Work Experience, Work First or Community Service.
+If more hours are still needed, supplement with any other Countable activity other than Work Experience or Community Service.

 - Do not assign hours above and beyond the Participation Target for the case.
 The person may volunteer to do more than their Target hours, but do not take negative action as long as the Participation Target is met.